 Looking for an easy meal prep to make a healthy breakfast option?
 Overnight oats are a classic go-to for a ready-made meal on the run.

-Just grab a jar of soaked oatmeal from the fridge, and you eliminate the worry about cooking a healthy and fulfilling breakfast.
+Grab a jar of soaked oatmeal from the fridge.
+Then, you eliminate the worry about cooking a healthy and fulfilling breakfast.

 So, how long do overnight oats last?
-When stored in an airtight container in the fridge, overnight oats will last for up to five days, which makes them a great meal prep.
-Freezing overnight oats also works if you want to prepare the no cook oatmeal a few months in advance.
+When stored in an airtight container in the fridge, overnight oats will last for up to five days.
+This makes them great for meal prep.
+Freezing overnight oats also works if you want to prepare the no-cook oatmeal a few months in advance.
 Leaving overnight oats at room temperature is not recommended.

-This articles covers the ins-and outs of storing overnight oats, how to make no cook oatmeal last longer and how you can maintain the oatmeal texture when they are soaked ahead of time.
+This article covers the ins and outs of storing overnight oats, how to make no-cook oatmeal last longer, and how you can maintain the oatmeal texture when they are soaked ahead of time.

 What Are Overnight Oats?

-Overnight oats are a healthy, wholesome and fulfilling meal that is prepared without cooking.
-Overnight oats are extremely versatile and can be made with countless variations so that you can eat them 7 days in a row without getting bored.
+Overnight oats are a healthy, wholesome, and fulfilling meal that is prepared without cooking.
+Overnight oats are extremely versatile and can be made with countless variations.
+Therefore, you can eat them 7 days in a row without getting bored.

-Oat contain 5 grams of protein and 3 grams of dietary fiber per half-cup serving, which is one of the reasons they have become a good breakfast to get the day started.
+Oats contain 5 grams of protein and 3 grams of dietary fiber per half-cup serving.
+This is one of the reasons they have become a good breakfast to get the day started.

 If overnight oats are so healthy, why aren’t more people eating them for breakfast?
 Overnight oats are about convenience.

-The meal prep is complete effortless and the no cook meals take less than 5 minutes to make.
+The meal prep is completely effortless and the no-cook meals take less than 5 minutes to make.

-Place the ingredients in a jar, give a quick stir, seal the lid and place in the fridge to soak for 12 hours.
+Place the ingredients in a jar, give a quick stir, and seal the lid.
+Then, place in the fridge to soak for 12 hours.
 That’s it!
 Your tasty and healthy meal prep is ready to eat with no cooking required!

-Base flavor combinations of the soaked oats can be varied with different milks, dairy free alternatives, juice and even water.
+Base flavor combinations of the soaked oats can be varied with different milk, dairy-free alternatives, juice and even water.

 Enhance the foundation of the flavor profiles and textures with oatmeal toppings.
 There is no possible way to run out of exciting overnight oatmeal collaborations.